 “The corresponding section malfunctioned in Central Control Navigation.
-They missed the warning.
+The crew missed the warning.
 After quick calculations, your daz discovered the

-“Is the ship in danger?”
+“Are we in danger?”
 Tarron asked.

-Tarron paled.
+Tarron’s light purple face paled to silver.
 “What is the projected survival rate?”

 “Sixty percent if the ship survives the collision and lands safely.”